Multics: Novel ideas

 Segments are limited to 256 kilowords, just over 1 MB, because Multics hardware had 18-bit word addresses for the content of a segment.
 Larger files are "multisegment files" and are handled differently.
-The 256kW limit was rarely encountered in practice, because at the time, one megabyte of memory was prohibitively expensive.
+The 256 kiloword limit was rarely encountered in practice, because at the time, one megabyte of memory was prohibitively expensive.

 Another major new idea of Multics was dynamic linking, in which a running process can make external routines available by adding the segments containing them to its address space.
 This allows applications to always use the latest version of any external routine, since those routines are kept in other segments, which are dynamically linked only when a process first attempts to begin execution in them.
 Since different processes can use different search rules, different users can end up using different versions of external routines.
 Equally importantly, with the appropriate settings in the Multics security facilities, the code in the other segment can gain access to data structures maintained in a different process.
-Dynamic linking in Multics does not require special Dynamic-link libraries (DLLs); a program can dynamically link to any executable segment to which it has access rights.
+Dynamic linking in Multics does not require special dynamic-link libraries (DLLs); a program can dynamically link to any executable segment to which it has access rights.

 Thus, to interact with an application running in part as a daemon (in another process), a user's process simply performs a normal procedure-call instruction to a code segment to which it had dynamically linked (a code segment that implemented some operation associated with the daemon).
 The code in that segment can then modify data maintained and used in the daemon.
 When the action necessary to commence the request is completed, a simple procedure return instruction returns control of the user's process to the user's code.

 Multics also supports extremely aggressive on-line reconfiguration: central processing units, memory banks, disk drives, etc. can be added and removed while the system continues operating.
 At the MIT system, where most early software development was done, it was common practice to split the multiprocessor system into two separate systems during off-hours by incrementally removing enough components to form a second working system, leaving the rest still running for the original logged-in users.
 System software development testing could be done on the second system, then the components of the second system were added back to the main user system, without ever having shut it down.
-Multics supports multiple CPUs; it is one of the earliest multiprocessor systems.
+Multics is one of the earliest multiprocessor systems.